ItsMonarch04/crash-course/docs/adr/0003-theater-wasm-bridge.md

 ## Decision

 Use `wasm-bindgen` for the `cc-wasm` boundary, as permitted by the dependency policy.
-The bridge will expose a small ABI-versioned surface owned by `cc-wasm`; the simulator, cluster, Raft, KV, and storage crates remain host-independent and dependency-light.
+The bridge exposes a small ABI-versioned surface owned by `cc-wasm`;
+the simulator, cluster, Raft, KV, and storage crates remain host-independent and dependency-light.
 The generated JavaScript glue is a theater build artifact, not a second execution model.

-The bridge will own persistent handles and JSON conversion only.
+The bridge owns persistent handles and JSON conversion only.
 A browser `step` advances one simulator instance by a virtual-time budget, and `inject` adds fault-plan data to that same instance.
-Native and WebAssembly traces must remain byte-identical for the equivalence gate before the theater claims live cluster behavior.
+Native and WebAssembly traces must remain byte-identical in the equivalence gate that supports the theater's live cluster claim.

 ## Consequences